Poffix-github/FHPC_exam_project/exercise_1/report.md

 ### 1.4 Multiprocessing
 - handling of the board (splitting, reconeccting to save etc.)

 - all single-process operations handled by root process.
 This enables single-process execution of the code.
-- not bundling together the sends and receives of the propagation for clarity

 ### 1.5 Board generation
 `random_board()`, talk probability